swift-server/sswg/README.md

 See [Swift Server Ecosystem Index](https://swift.org/server/#projects)

+## Security

+Please refer to our [Security](security/README.md) page for matters related to security of any software affiliated with the SSWG or listed on the SSWG's package index.

 ## Meeting Time

 The SSWG meets on the 1st and 3rd Wednsday of every month at 9:00AM PT (USA Pacific)